mac-comp381/ruby-adventures/README.md

 You can test that all your desugared versions work correctly by running the project tests, `bundle exec rake test`.
 I strongly recommend that you **run the tests after each step of the desugaring** before copying your code forward to the next step.

-## Bonus: Metametaprogramming
+## Part 3: Metametaprogramming

-Not strictly necessary, but if you’ve completed the assignment and are looking for extra fun with Ruby:

 The code in `lib/door.rb` specifies a door with three independent state machines: one for whether it is open or closed, and one each for the deadbolt and the knob lock.

 The two locks affect the door state slightly differently: you can close a door if the knob is locked, but not the deadbolt.
 However, the two locks themselves have completely isomorphic state machine structures.

-**Your bonus task** is to use metaprogramming to generate the two lock state machines from a single template, so that the states and events of a lock only appear once in the code.
+**Your task** is to use metaprogramming to generate the two lock state machines from a single template, so that the states and events of a lock only appear once in the code.
 This means that:

 - you will use metaprogramming to generate two separate `aasm` definitions with the same structure
 - which will then use metaprogramming to generate that actual state machines and all their methods
 - which other code will then see as if you’d written out all the lock state machine code by hand.

 In short, you are metaprogramming metaprogramming.
 Welcome to Rubyland.
-This is tricky to figure out, but takes only a tiny bit of code when completed.
+This is tricky to figure out, but takes only a _tiny_ bit of code when completed.
 Ask me for hints!